 5 years old: measuring ingredients, adding salt and pepper, cutting food with a knife without a sharp point.

-From 6 years old: cutting food (under supervision), starting to use appliances (juicer, toaster, blender, etc.), cracking eggs or preparing simple recipes that do not require cooking such as making a salad or a smoothie.
+From 6 years old: cutting food (under supervision), starting to use appliances (juicer, toaster, blender, etc.), cracking eggs or preparing simple recipes that do not require cooking such as making a salad or a smoothie. - Let them experiment!

 Let them smell, touch and test the different and varied flavours.
 And do not worry if they spill liquids or stain themselves, practice will teach them to be more careful.